veyon/docs/admin/cli.rst

         service - Commands for configuring and controlling Veyon Service shell - Commands for shell functionalities

-Each :index:`module` supports the ``help`` command, so that a list of all available commands can be displayed for each module.
+Each CLI module supports the ``help`` command, so that a list of all available commands can be displayed for each module.
 Sample output for the ``config`` module:

 .. code-block:: none